nodeshift/nodejs-reference-architecture/docs/development/testing.md

 - [nyc][]: the most popular code-coverage tool; the successor CLI for Istanbul

-#### Running Tests in the Browser

-Mocha runs natively in a browser, but it does not provide means of automation.
-For integration into your CI suite, use:

-- [webdriverio][]: for end-to-end tests of any browser-based application
-- [Protractor][]: for end-to-end tests of Angular/AngularJS applications
-- [Karma][]: a general-purpose _test runner_ for browser automation with a large ecosystem of plugins; can be used for a variety of testing strategies and across different browsers

 ### Recommended Packages to use Alongside Jest

-TBD

 [`assert` module]: https://nodejs.org/api/assert.html#assert_assert
 [Babel]: https://babeljs.io